-Europe now has the opportunity to take the role of a global blockchain leader by implementing the most intelligent solution for the supply chain management of pharmaceutical companies: the blockchain.
+Europe now has the opportunity to take the role of a global blockchain leader by implementing the most intelligent solution for the Supply Chain Management of pharmaceutical companies: Blockchain Technology.

 This technology not only offers the most effective protection against counterfeit drugs entering the supply chain.
 It also simplifies the detection of counterfeits and the tracing of the weak spot, as it provides the highest possible supply chain transparency for the manufacturer.